Eadgyth/Programming-Editor/README.md

 <p>
 Running and compiling the program requires Java 8 or higher.
 The executable jar file in the folder 'JarAndPreferences' was made after compilation with JDK 8.
-Compiling and building a jar of the program can be done with this editor itself or by creating a Java project with existing sources in Netbeans (using the src folder in the repository).
-Compiling with a Java version higher than 8 is possible too but some causes for compiler warnings are not yet removed.
+Compiling and building a jar of the program can be done by creating a Java project with existing sources in Netbeans (using the src folder from the repository).
+This program itself may be used too!
+Compiling with a JDK version higher than 8 gives some warnings that are not yet adressed.
 <p>
 If the program shall be used for compiling Java code by the built-in compile option it must be made sure that the program is run using the JRE contained in the JDK (and not the public JRE).